openspending/community.openspending.org/resources/osi/texty.md

 analysis](http://forbes.ua/ratings/people) for Forbes Ukraine, on concentration in procurement contracts within the business elite.

+#Challenges
-Challenges: Texty points to the lack of resources in the data journalism field as the biggest challenge.
+Texty points to the lack of resources in the data journalism field as the biggest challenge.
 While both data and tools are available, the lack of resources for completing the required data analysis currently hinders more elaborative projects on spending transparency.